Weight is BIG business, but what does it really take to release weight?

 Obesity is a Health Problem that is escalating in countries where we are fortunate to have plenty choices of foods and have the money to buy food.
 That in turn is a paradise for food marketing companies that try every which way to entice the buyer to sometimes dubious credibility to healthfulness food and in the case of some products, that portray the image that somehow you will have ‘fun’ or be in the ‘In’ crowd by choosing their product.

 Then we have all the Diet advice and calorie counting with exercise regimes that would make you fit enough to produce a top sportsperson.
 And diet advice changes from needing to avoid eating eggs, or only eating the white and not the yolk, to reverse a couple of years later saying we should have one egg a day.
 One year, butter is better than margarine, the next, margarine is better than butter.
 Confusing to say the least.
+If you are looking for a great diet go here for more info.

 Research shows that most people who go on diets and use willpower, within 5 years, all but around 6% will return to their original weight (sometimes even more).
 Yo-Yo dieting can become the norm.
 But that is caused by dieting regimes.
 People start off using willpower then give it all away as it is not sustainable to keep doing something that you really don’t want to do.
 So what to do?